-During 2004, samples collected quarterly from supply wells 6, 7, 11, and 12 were analyzed (see Table 7-2) for gross alpha and gross beta activity, tritium, and Sr-90.
-Because low levels of tritium were detected in a monitoring well at the Waste Management Facility, nearby supply wells 11 and 12 were tested for tritium more frequently.
-(Note: Well 10, which was used infrequently during 2004, was only sam-
+During 2005, samples collected quarterly from supply wells 6, 7, 11, and 12 were analyzed (see Table 7-2) for gross alpha and gross beta activity, tritium, and strontium-90 (Sr-90).
+Well 10, which was used infrequently during 2005, was only sampled one time.
+Well 4 was shut down in 2005 because of maintenance problems.
+Nuclide-specific gamma spectroscopy was also performed for potable well samples.
+All radioactivity levels in the potable water